Group leadership is a chance for you to share your knowledge of and interest in other cultures with an exceptional and diverse group of young people.

 What dates do leaders need to be available?

-All leaders are required to attend staff training in Vermont in mid to late June prior to leading a program.
+All leaders are required to attend staff training in Washington D.C. in late June prior to leading a program.

-Programs run between two and four weeks in length, and you can find dates for specific programs here.
-The earliest Experiment summer programs depart from the U.S. at the end of June, and most programs conclude by early August.
+Programs run between three and four weeks in length, and you can find dates for specific programs here.
+The earliest Experiment summer programs depart from the U.S. in early July, and most programs conclude by early August.

 Do leaders get time off?